stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

 actually disseminate buddhist ideals to the [6976](https://www.youtube.com/watch?v=g7WtcTATa2U&t=6976.29s)

-whole world radically faster? there's a similar conversation as so many people become interested in ayahuasca and plant medicines from indigenous cultures that the economic pressure of that is making what is remnant of those cultures get turned into tourism and ayahuasca production or shipibo production or whatever it is. that on one hand it actually looks like a destructive act on those cultures. and the other way it's – are the memetics
+whole world radically faster? there's a similar conversation as so many people become interested in ayahuasca and [[plant medicine|plant medicines]] from indigenous cultures that the economic pressure of that is making what is remnant of those cultures get turned into tourism and ayahuasca production or shipibo production or whatever it is. that on one hand it actually looks like a destructive act on those cultures. and the other way it's – are the memetics